sspeedwagonn/paint_app/README.md

 - **Java**: The primary programming language for the application's logic and functionality.

 - **JavaFX**: A rich set of graphics and media libraries for Java, used for building the graphical user interface.

+- **IntelliJ IDEA**: An integrated development environment (IDE) for Java, used for coding, debugging, and managing the project.